bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

 ## Running a Bacalhau Job

-After the repo image has been pushed to docker hub, we can now use the container for running on Bacalhau.
-You can submit a Bacalhau job using by running your container on bacalhau with default or custom parameters
+After the repo image has been pushed to Docker Hub, we can now use the container for running on Bacalhau.
+You can submit a Bacalhau job using by running your container on Bacalhau with default or custom parameters

 ### Running the Container with Default Parameters

-To submit a Bacalhau job by running your container on bacalhau with default parameters, run the following Bacalhau command:
+To submit a Bacalhau job by running your container on Bacalhau with default parameters, run the following Bacalhau command:

 ```bash